Accelerating Black Holes and Spinning Spindles: Discussion

 The wrapped M2-brane theories flow to a $d=1$ superconformal quantum mechanics in the IR, that is dual to the $AdS_2\times Y_9$ solutions that arise as the near horizon limit of the black holes.
 Equation \eqref{R2d} says that the $d=3$ superconformal R-symmetry mixes with the $U(1)$ isometry of the internal space $\Sigma$ in flowing to the $d=1$ superconformal R-symmetry in the IR.
-It should similarly be possible to reproduce this formula via a dual field theory/SCQM calculation, again involving $I$-extremization.
+It should similarly be possible to reproduce this formula via a dual field theory/SCQM calculation by computing and then extremizing a suitable index.
 Indeed, in a companion paper \cite{Ferrero:2020laf} we study an analogous class of supersymmetric $D=5$ $AdS_3\times \Sigma$ solutions, with $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$ again a spindle, that uplift on a regular Sasaki-Einstein five-manifold to smooth solutions of type IIB supergravity.
 These are the holographic duals to D3-branes wrapping the spindle, and in this case we are able to reproduce both the central charge and the mixing of $d=4$ and $d=2$ superconformal R-symmetries in the supergravity solution, where in the field theory dual we make use of anomaly polynomials and $c$-extremization \cite{Benini:2012cz}.